c3d/make-it-quick/README.md

 A file called `my-great-stuff.pc` will be generated and installed along with your product.

+# Shared library versioning

+Shared libraries can be versioned.
+Version numbers are typically in the form major.minor.patch.
+The version number for a shared library is taken from `PRODUCTS_VERSION`, which defaults to `PACKAGE_VERSION`.

+For example, if `foo.dll` has `PRODUCTS_VERSION` is 1.3.2, this is interpreted as major version 1, minor version 3 and patchlevel 2.
+Accordingly, the library name is set to `libfoo.so.1.3.2`, the soname is set to `libfoo.so.1`, and symbolc links `libfoo.so` and `libfoo.so.1` will both point to `libfoo.so.1.3.2`.

 ## Other stuff

 There a few utility targets, in particular: